Get help with everything related to the app, tools and troubleshooting.

 Framer X includes a powerful code editor to help you explore interactive ideas.Read more ›

-The components panel contains all of your created design and code components aswel as downloaded components from the store.Read more ›
+The components panel contains all of your created design and code components aswel as downloaded components from packages.Read more ›

 Export code to facilitate the transition from design to development.Read more ›